aengingokce/NewsApp/README.md

 ## Getting Started

 You can directly launch the app in XCode.
-No extra installation.

 ### Installation